maurits150/simploo/README.md

 #### Additional Notes

-* This library uses the following globals: class, interface, extends, implements, options, public, private, protected, static, final, isclass, isinterface.
+* This library uses the following globals: LUA_CLASSES, LUA_INTERFACES, null, class, interface, extends, implements, options, public, private, protected, static, final, isclass, isinterface.
 Make sure these globals aren't already used in your code.
-* The protected access modifier uses the debug.getinfo function to figure out if member lookups came from outside the class hierarchy.
-This function isn't extremely fast, and thus lookups to protected members will significantly slower.
-Use with caution!
-* The behavior of this library does not always match other object-oriented languages.
-For example; static in this library means nothing more than that a variable will be shared between every instance.
-There's no limitation on the context from which the static variable can be accessed or modified.
+* The behaviour of this library does not always match that of other object-oriented languages.
+Any feedback on this will be appreciated.

 #### Requirements